 single deposit date

 single deposit option

-Transaction notifications by SMS on your cellphone for money in, money out or both on your transaction/savings account or flexible savings account.
+Information service that gives you transaction notifications by SMS to your cellphone for money in, money out or both.
+Get notifications for your transaction/savings account, flexible savings account or fixed-term savings account.
 Find out more about SMS Update.

 When your monthly expenses are less than your monthly income, you have a surplus.
 Think about saving or investing this extra money in a flexible or fixed-term savings account so you can build a nest egg.